guidosalva/reactive-inspector/README.md

 ## Reactive Inspector

-You may want to vistit the [main page of the Reactive Inspector project](http://guidosalva.github.io/reactive-inspector/):
+You may want to visit the [main page of the Reactive Inspector project](http://guidosalva.github.io/reactive-inspector/):

 `http://guidosalva.github.io/reactive-inspector/`